 Soto v.
-Sacco, __ P.3d __, 2017 WL 2979764 (Ariz.
-July 13, 2017) Clarifying standard for granting remittitur or additur and extending specificity requirement applicable to orders granting new trial to orders granting remittitur or additur.
+Sacco, 398 P.3d 90 (Ariz.
+2017) Clarifying standard for granting remittitur or additur and extending specificity requirement applicable to orders granting new trial to orders granting remittitur or additur.

 Fid.
 Nat.
 Title Ins.
 Co. v.
 Centerpoint Mech.
 Lien Claims, LLC, 357 P.3d 170 (Ariz.
 App.
 2015), as amended (Dec.
 30, 2016) Won reversal of $38 million “Morris” Judgment against title company, which fell outside the permitted parameters of Morris and did not represent an arm’s length settlement because it was entered by parties whose interests were wholly aligned.

 Watts v.
 Medicis, 365 P.2d 944 (Ariz.
 2016) Case of first impression adopting learned intermediary doctrine and rejecting direct-to-consumer marketing exception.

 Milke v.
 Mroz, 339 P.3d 659 (Ariz.
 App.
 2014), review denied.
 Dismissal of capital case on double jeopardy grounds.

 Milke v.
 Ryan, 711 F.3d 998 (9th Cir.
 2013) Obtained reversal of capital conviction where state failed to disclose Brady evidence concerning a police detective’s record of misconduct and dishonesty.